boborodono/San_Antonio_Machine_Learning_SAML/README.md

 | Stacked Bar |
 |  :----: |
 | <img src="https://user-images.githubusercontent.com/46633669/161362199-bbcdaf97-5a79-4b0f-895e-f55fc3dbe70a.png" width="300" height="300"> |
-- "Self-Employed" workers have the highest prevalance of positive stroke cases but not statistically different from patients employed by "Private" or "Government" organizations.
+- "Self-Employed" workers have the highest prevalance of positive stroke cases but not statistically different from patients employed by "Private" or "Government" organizations

 <hr>